What is a Sleep Apnea Mask?

 • Can cause nosebleeds in sensitive patients

-Best for: Nose breathers, active sleepers, those who feel claustrophobic with larger masks, patients requiring lower pressure settings (typically under 12 cmH₂O).
+Best For: Nose breathers, active sleepers who change positions, those who feel claustrophobic with larger masks, patients requiring lower to moderate pressure settings (typically 4-12 cmH2O), people with facial hair.

-Nasal masks cover the entire nose—from the bridge to just above the upper lip—creating a secure seal around the nasal area.
+Nasal masks cover the entire nose - from the bridge to just above the upper lip - creating a secure seal around the nasal area.
 They represent the most commonly prescribed CPAP mask type and work well for a wide range of patients.
-Modern designs include both traditional cushions and under-the-nose "cradle" styles.
+Modern designs include both traditional cushions and innovative "under-the-nose" cradle styles that minimize facial contact.

 • Handles higher pressure settings well